What is Carer's Credit?

-Carer’s Credit is available to people who provide care for one or more disabled person(s) for a total of 20 hours or more each week, where they do not currently receive Carer’s Allowance.
-You will already automatically be getting Carer’s Credits if you get Carer’s Allowance, or get Child Benefit for a child under the age of 12 The credit will help to protect an individual’s National Insurance record to ensure there are no gaps from having to undertake caring responsibilities.
-There are two qualifying routes to be able to get Carer’s Credit, either through the disabled person being entitled to a qualifying benefit (the majority of applications) or through a certification route (Care Certificate).
+Carer’s Credit is available to people who provide care for one or more disabled person(s) for a total of 20 hours or more each week, but do not currently receive Carer’s Allowance.
+You will automatically be getting Carer’s Credits if you already get Carer’s Allowance, or get Child Benefit for a child under the age of 12.
+The credit will help to protect your National Insurance record to ensure there are no gaps from having to undertake caring responsibilities.
+There are two qualifying routes to be able to get Carer’s Credit, either through the disabled person being entitled to a qualifying benefit or through a certification route (Care Certificate).

-Carer’s credit increases entitlement to Retirement Pension and State Second Pension.
+Carer’s Credit counts towards entitlement to Retirement Pension and State Second Pension.
 It also counts towards entitlement to bereavement benefits.